loglob/grimoire/README.md

 Optionally an object with the fields
 - `rateLimit`: A number of milliseconds between HTTP requests to the wiki.
 250ms by default.
-- `cacheLifetime`: The maximum age for a cache webpage in seconds.
+- `cacheLifetime`: Ignores cached webpages older than this value (in seconds).
+Infinite by default.

 #### latex
 Processes local LaTeX files.